The Midnight Hour

-The Midnight Hour is a 1985 American made-for-television comedy horror film directed by Jack Bender and starring Shari Belafonte-Harper, Lee Montgomery, LeVar Burton, Peter DeLuise, and Dedee Pfeiffer.
-Its plot focuses on a small New England town that becomes overrun with zombies, witches, vampires, and all the other demons of hell after a group of teenagers unlocks a centuries-old curse on Halloween.
+The Midnight Hour is a 1985 American made-for-television comedy horror film directed by Jack Bender and starring Shari Belafonte, Lee Montgomery, Kevin McCarthy, LeVar Burton, Peter DeLuise, and Dedee Pfeiffer.
+Its plot revolves around a small New England town becoming overrun with zombies, witches, vampires, and other demons of hell after a group of teenagers unlocks a centuries-old curse on Halloween.

-The film aired on ABC on Friday, November 1, 1985, at 9:00-11:00 pm EST. In addition to an original musical number, "Get Dead", the film's soundtrack features songs by Wilson Pickett, Creedence Clearwater Revival, Sam the Sham and the Pharaohs, Three Dog Night, and The Smiths.
-The film marks Macaulay Culkin's first screen role as an uncredited trick-or-treater.
+The film aired on ABC on Friday, November 1, 1985, at 9:00–11:00 pm EST. In addition to an original musical number, "Get Dead", the film's soundtrack features songs by Wilson Pickett, Creedence Clearwater Revival, Sam the Sham and the Pharaohs, Three Dog Night, and The Smiths.

 Plot

-It is Halloween in the small town of Pitchford Cove, Massachusetts, and five high school friends, Phil (Lee Montgomery), Mary (Pfeiffer), Mitch (DeLuise), Vinnie (Burton), and Melissa (Belafonte-Harper), plan on making it a night they will never forget.
-They steal outfits from the town's historic museum and come upon other old artifacts, including an old trunk encasing a paper scroll which contains an ancient curse.
+It is Halloween in the small town of Pitchford Cove, Massachusetts, and five high school friends, Phil (Montgomery), Mary (Pfeiffer), Mitch (DeLuise), Vinnie (Burton), and Melissa (Belafonte), plan on making it a night they will never forget.
+They steal outfits from the town's witchcraft museum and come upon other old artifacts, including a trunk holding a paper scroll which contains an ancient curse.
 When the latent sorceress Melissa recites the curse at the local cemetery, things take a turn for the worse.

-The town's dead, led by Melissa's great-great-great-great-grandmother Lucinda Cavender (Jonelle Allen), a witch who was put to death 300 years earlier, rise up from their graves and roam the town.
-As Melissa, Vinnie, Mitch, and Mary enjoy themselves at their annual Halloween costume party, Phil encounters a mysterious girl, named Sandra "Sandy" Matthews (Jonna Lee), dressed in a vintage 1950s cheerleader outfit, who warns him that the whole town is in danger.
+The town's dead, led by Melissa's great-great-great-great-grandmother Lucinda Cavender (Allen), a witch who was put to death 300 years earlier, rise up from their graves and roam the town.
+While Melissa, Mitch, Vinnie, and Mary enjoy themselves at their annual Halloween costume party, Phil encounters a mysterious girl, named Sandra "Sandy" Matthews (Lee), dressed in a 1950s cheerleader outfit, who warns him that the whole town is in danger.

-Meanwhile, Lucinda and the various undead crash the costume party.
-At first, nobody pays much attention to them since everyone is in costume.
-However, Lucinda begins turning the party guests into vampires, starting with her great-great-great-great-granddaughter Melissa.
+Lucinda and the various undead crash the costume party.
+At first, nobody understands what's happening – since everyone is in costume –, until Lucinda begins turning the party guests into vampires, starting with Melissa (her bloodline).

-When Sandy discovers that Phil and his friends recited the ancient spell in the cemetery, they realize that the whole town is being overrun by the living dead and decide to team up to break the curse.
-The only way to do so is to find the Grenville Spirit Ring inside the grave of a witch-hunter Nathaniel Grenville - who, coincidentally, was Phil's great-great-great-great-grandfather and slave owner of Lucinda Cavender, her arch-nemesis - and use it to undo the curse.
-Phil and "good ghost" Sandy must restore the town to normal by midnight before it is too late and the curse becomes permanent.
+When Sandy discovers that Phil and his friends recited the ancient spell in the cemetery, she decides to team up with him in order to break the curse.
+The only way to set things right is to retrieve the Grenville Spirit Ring as well as the remains of Lucinda's archenemy, witch-hunter Nathaniel Grenville, who was, incidentally, Phil's great-great-great-great-grandfather.
+Phil and Sandy must restore the town to normal by midnight or the curse becomes permanent.